apache/airflow-site/CONTRIBUTE.md

 xcode-select --install
 ```

 Then, install [Homebrew](https://brew.sh).
-Once that has completed, you can install Hugo:
+Once that has been completed, you can install Hugo:
 ```bash
 brew install hugo
 ```